 What is the difference between ‘provider-based’ and ‘work-based’ learning?

-Provider-based study refers to courses where you are studying on campus, or online.
-If you’re enrolled in provider-based study, you can get up $12,000 covered by Fees Free for your first year of study.
+Provider-based study means courses where you study on campus or online.
+If you’re enrolled in provider-based study, you can get up to $12,000 covered by Fees Free for your first year of study.

-Work-based learning refers to programmes where you are training in a workplace, or doing ‘on the job’ learning.
+Work-based learning means programmes where you train in a workplace, or do on-the-job learning.
 If you’re enrolled in work-based learning, you can get up to $12,000 for the first 24 months of your programme.

-The Fees Free eligibility criteria for provider-based and work-based learning are different, so it’s important that you check the eligibility criteria for the correct type of learning when determining if you are eligible for Fees Free.
+The Fees Free eligibility criteria for provider-based and work-based learning are different, so it’s important that you check the eligibility criteria for the type of learning you’re doing.
 If you’re unsure whether you’re enrolled in provider-based or work-based learning, check with your tertiary education organisation.

 Unsure of some of these terms?
 Check out our glossary.